 Capital Improvement Projects

-The City's CIP projects are organized into five categories
+CIP projects are organized into five categories:

 - Streets